Passage to Palestine

 I walked over to the voice calling my name expecting to be sent back to Jordan.

 "Here is your visa.
 You have three months to stay.”
-Man # something
+Man #3 said.

 I couldn't believe it.
 I was so relieved.
 Instead of leaving in zip ties, I was exited the building and walked towards the busses.